Folegandros

-Folegandros (also Pholegandros; Φολέγανδρος) is a small Greek island in the Aegean Sea that, together with Sikinos, Ios, Anafi and Santorini, forms the southern part of the Cyclades.
-Its surface area is 32.216 km2 and it has 719 inhabitants (2021).
+Folegandros (also Pholegandros; Φολέγανδρος, /el/) is a small Greek island in the Aegean Sea that — together with Sikinos, Ios, Anafi, and Santorini — forms the southern part of the Cyclades.

+The island's surface area is 32.216 km2.

+As of 2021, the island had 719 inhabitants.

-It has three small villages, Chora, Karavostasis, and Ano Meria, which are connected by a paved road.
-Folegandros is part of the Thira regional unit.
+Folegandros has three small villages — Chora, Karavostasis, and Ano Meria — that are connected by a paved road.
+It is part of the Thira regional unit.

 Mythology

-According to Greek mythology, it was said to have derived its name from a son of Minos.
+According to Greek mythology, the island was said to have derived its name from a son of Minos.